Know Before You Go

 Together we can make a tremendous difference!

-A Guest Emergency Drill will take place before the ship leaves the dock in the port of embarkation, so that guests know where to go and what to do if an alarm is sounded.
+An Emergency Muster Drill will take place before the ship leaves the dock in the port of embarkation, so that guests know where to go and what to do if an alarm is sounded.
 During this drill, guests will be provided clear instructions to follow in the event of an emergency, including the location of their muster stations, essential actions to take in an emergency, and how to put on a life jacket.
 This drill is mandatory for all guests and non-attendance may result in disembarkation.
-A guest safety video is available for viewing on the guest channel of the in-suite television from the start of embarkation until 24 hours after departure.
+A video of the Emergency Muster Drill, as well as other safety videos, is available to view on-demand on stateroom TVs.
+On ships without on-demand TVs, the videos can be seen on the stateroom TV guest channel for 24 hours after departure.

-- Oak Room on Noordam only, including cigar and pipe smoking
+- Oak Room (Noordam only, including cigar and pipe smoking)

 Telephone: At some point in your travels you may experience an emergency.
 With this in mind, the following emergency phone numbers are available for your use.
 Representatives are on hand to assist you in any way they can, including assistance with travel delays and contacting loved ones.
 During our regular business hours, please call: 1-800-426-0327.